-14.1.2 Supporting implementation of the RDI aspects of the Master Plan range of traditional research role players that are key including the National Research Foundation (NRF), Technology Innovation Agency (TIA), Research Councils, Units and Universities.
+14.1.2 Supporting implementation of the RDI aspects of the Master Plan

+Currently there are three core partners driving the water research, development and innovation strategy nationally: the DWS, DST and the WRC.
+Linked to these core partners there are a range of traditional research role players that are key including the National Research Foundation (NRF), Technology Innovation Agency (TIA), Research Councils, Units and Universities.
 There are also a range of other organisations that are pivotal in scaling up, testing and deploying new innovations to practise.
 These include utilities, municipalities, the private sector, non-profit organisations and others.